berkekarakaya/Model-and-Control-of-GTM-Aircraft/README.md

 # Model-and-Control-of-GTM-Aircraft
-All the codes and models that been used during the development of senior year project "Model and Control of GTM Aircraft"
+This repository contains all codes and models used during modeling and control of the GTM aircraft.
+Since the project has been proceeded as stages, all codes belonging different stages can be found here.